PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 16:58:32
+Last updated: 2024-04-07 17:00:20
-Random Quote: Stark: "Can I give you a piece of advice?"
-Carter: "I'd rather you didn't." - Peggy Carter
+Random Quote: I’m just a tiny section of a huge tumor that is much bigger than any of us can imagine. -